 As seen earlier, Critchley's main recommendation calls upon more efforts in documenting the Partnership impact, through systematic collection of hard data and participatory impact assessment tools, and use of specialized technical inputs.
-His review highlights that SFA Assessment Report is the first concrete attempt to provide such data.
-However, data consistency problems are found in that report too, which, according to Critchley, is "is still unclear in several aspects, and incomplete in others".
-The mission was given an updated version of the same Excel table -the Partnership database - that was provided to Critchley at the time of its review.
+His review highlights that the SFA Assessment Report is the first concrete attempt to provide such data.
+However, data-consistency problems are found in that report too, which, according to Critchley, is "is still unclear in several aspects, and incomplete in others."
+The mission was given an updated version of the same Excel table-the Partnership database-that was provided to Critchley at the time of its review.
 This table provides quantified activities and outputs, including extent of area put under SLM as well as area with protected biodiversity.
 It also has a column for tons of carbon sequestered through SLM activities, which is empty.

-In the terminal evaluation of the IFAD project, M&E Design and M&E Implementation were rated as Moderately Satisfactory, and M&E financing as Satisfactory (IFAD, 2016).
-The TE team spent many hours reviewing and discussing the indicators and found that, in several instances indicators had been interpreted differently from what was intended.
+In the terminal evaluation of the IFAD project, M&E design and M&E implementation were rated as moderately satisfactory, and M&E financing as satisfactory (IFAD 2016).
+The terminal evaluation team spent many hours reviewing and discussing the indicators and found that, in several instances, indicators had been interpreted differently from what was intended.
 Additionally, some indicators seemed too easy, and others too challenging.
 There also seemed to be some repetition of indicators in different parts of the framework.
 That evaluation does not make reference to production of indicators and M&E data to be provided to SFA for Partnership-level M&E.

 The interviewed IFAD country office staff told the mission that CPMO in SFA used to ask child projects to provide data/indicators for aggregation at the program level, but these are not shared back with IFAD.
-According to ADB, there is no clear linkage between Project Implementation Reports (PIRs), GEF Tracking Tools and the project results frameworks.
+According to ADB, there is no clear linkage between project implementation reviews (PIRs), GEF tracking tools, and the project results frameworks.
 ADB periodically asks SFA to fill in the Partnership Excel table, but SFA faces challenges, especially in collecting data and information from other government institutions.

-While obviously there hasn't been program level adaptive management, several examples of child project level adaptive management have been mentioned during the field visits to Gansu and Shaanxi.
-These would most probably have occurred were the project executed as sland-alone ones.
+While obviously there has not been program-level adaptive management, several examples of childproject level adaptive management have been mentioned during the field visits to Gansu and Shaanxi.
+These would most probably have occurred were the projects executed as stand-alone ones.
 In Gansu, the ADB Silk Road Project midterm review recommended revising the initial design, changing the crop from pepper to walnuts due to the complicated labor efforts and increased labor costs.
-In Shaanxi after the midterm review conducted in 2015, the ADB Forestry project adjusted a few targets, i.e. the economic plantation at 19,600 ha, or the 4 fruit storages.
-In the Heihe National Forest Park site, due to delay in implementation, the midterm review assessed that the carbon market was not as viable as initially thought.
+In Shaanxi after the midterm review conducted in 2015, the ADB Forestry project adjusted a few targets, i.e., the economic plantation at 19,600 ha, or the 4 fruit storages.
+In the Heihe National Forest Park site, because of a delay in implementation, the midterm review assessed that the carbon market was not as viable as initially thought.
 More advanced technologies than the ones originally proposed became available.
 This led to funds being shifted to the Education Center, the Forest Experience Center and the Forest Health Center.

-Appendix I: Data and indicators collected during the field mission
+Appendix 4.1A: Data and indicators collected during the field mission